codaamok/codaamok.github.io-hugo/content/post/Patching-Snowflakes-with-ConfigMgr-and-PowerShell/index.md

 This time we're just targetting the one server, permitting the server to reboot if an update returned a hard/soft pending reboot, and allow a maximum of 3 retries if there were any installation failures.

-At the end of the process, you will receive an below output object similar to the below in the `$result` variable:
+At the end of the process, you will receive an output object similar to the below in the `$result` variable:

 ```
 PS C:\> $result